cpl17/IntroDataScience/README.md

 _Data Visualization:_

 Here the focus was on implementing <mark>ggplot</mark> as well as the generic <mark>plot()</mark>
-function to explore and present the meaning the data.
+function to explore and present the meaning behind the data.

 _Data Tidying and Wrangling:_